 Without Limits.
-Three classical ballets that push the boundaries of achievability and demand superhuman performance and virtuosic technical skill from the dancers.
-William Forsythe’s piece The Vertiginous Thrill of Exactitude was intended as a true homage to the technique of classical technique.
+One classical and two neoclassical ballets that push the boundaries of achievability and demand superhuman performance and virtuosic technical skill from the dancers.
+William Forsythe’s piece The Vertiginous Thrill of Exactitude was intended as a true homage to classical technique.
 Harald Lander’s one-act Études, on the other hand, is literally about technique and how it is practised and mastered.
-The programme also features a new production: Albert Mirzoyan, Irina Prokofieva and Tamás Solymosi will be adding new flavour to Paquita Suite, a pearl by the legendary choreographer Marius Petipa.
+The programme also features a premier production: Albert Mirzoyan, Irina Prokofieva and Tamás Solymosi added new flavour to Paquita Suite, a pearl by the legendary choreographer Marius Petipa.

 The Vertiginous Thrill of Exactitude